-1. Airborne Illnesses Spread More Easily In Poorly-Ventilated Buildings
+1. Airborne Illnesses Spread More Easily In Poorly Ventilated Buildings

-The CDC recommends several strategies for improving ventilation to reduce the risk of COVID infections, including opening windows to bring fresh outdoor air inside, leveraging fans to increase airflow in and out of the building, and improving central air filtration systems.
-(Note that even with adequate ventilation, the contagiousness of the COVID-19 virus still requires organizations to adhere to occupancy limits, mask mandates, and social distancing best practices per local and federal regulations.)
+Fortunately, the CDC has many strategies it recommends to improve building ventilation and reduce the risk of respiratory illness, including opening windows to bring fresh outdoor air inside, leveraging fans to increase airflow in and out of the building, and improving central air filtration systems.
+Maintaining HVAC systems regularly — including replacing or upgrading filters — also goes a long way in stopping the spread of germs.

 2. High Concentrations of Contaminants Accumulate Quickly in Enclosed Spaces

 Without sufficient airflow, indoor contaminants like dust and pet dander accumulate quickly in carpets and upholstery.
 Building occupants also bring in outdoor pollutants and allergens like dirt and pollen on their shoes and clothing.
 These particles are then deposited on carpets and other surfaces.
 Carpets are the number one air filter of any building, and accumulating too much dust and debris--without regular and thorough cleaning--reduces the carpet’s ability to filter additional pollutants effectively.
-Not to mention, when cleaning these filter surfaces, suction alone does not capture deeply-trapped irritants.
+Not to mention, when cleaning these filter surfaces, suction alone does not capture deeply trapped irritants.
 Beater bars or brushes help bring these particles to the top of soft surfaces, where they can be captured.

 Other sources of indoor contaminants include the use of cleaning supplies, paints, insecticides, and other products that can introduce volatile organic compounds (VoCs) into the air.
 These contaminants can trigger allergies, asthma, sinus congestion, coughing, shortness of breath, fatigue, and other respiratory symptoms.
 The goal for any ventilation strategy should be to remove these irritants from the air and bring them to safe concentration levels for prolonged exposure.